 Co-Ownership, Joint Tenancy, and Tenants in Common

 Co-ownership is most often in the form of a joint tenancy or as tenants in common.
 We explain the differences in more detail on our blog, but here’s a summary:

-- Joint tenants are not regarded as having shares in the land but as collectively owning the whole estate – they are not separate owners, but an inseparable group owner.
+- Joint tenants are not regarded as having shares in the land.
+Rather, they collectively own the whole estate.
+They are not separate owners, but an inseparable group owner.

 - Tenants in common is where everyone owns a separate share of the property

 Speak To An Expert Now